Skip to main content

 Many aspects of each shape can be further modified, including its line gradient, line color, fill color, weight, outline, shadow and other 3-D effects.
 Similar to other graphics, like clip art or a photo, a shape can be resized, relocated and reset to complement the design of the presentation.
 Text can be added to further annotate a shape and explain a concept.

-This page titled 8.9: Inserting and Modifying Shapes is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marcus Lacher (Minnesota Libraries Publishing Project) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.9: Inserting and Modifying Shapes is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marcus Lacher (Minnesota Libraries Publishing Project) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?